 Now draw some solutions.
 You have just 4 minutes!

 Join with another group and share your question and your best solutions.
 You will follow the final word strategy.

 Look at all of your solutions.
 Can you combine them in any way to find a final solution to the problem?
 You must keep a record of all of your solutions as you will now make a prototype to present them to the class.

 You will now show what you have learned from the process you have gone through so far by presenting the solutions to your problem.
 You will be assessed on this.
 How this assessment will happen depends on you.
 You will have control of the assessment.

-Here is the task sheet:
+Here is the task sheet and rubric:

 Watch Austin’s Butterfly about the power of peer feedback.